Pacific Research in Inclusive and Specialist Education

-Dr Angela Page is an experienced educational psychologist and special education teacher who has worked as an inclusive education advisor in New Zealand, Australia Asia and Pacific countries such as Indonesia, the Philippines, the Republic of Nauru, Tuvalu, Fiji, the Cook Islands, and Vanuatu.
+Associate Professor Angela Page is an experienced educational psychologist and special education teacher who has worked as an inclusive education advisor in New Zealand, Australia Asia and Pacific countries such as Indonesia, the Philippines, the Republic of Nauru, Tuvalu, Fiji, the Cook Islands, Vanuatu, and Samoa.
 Her research and practice interests are focused in addressing the needs of marginalised children and youth within new and emerging contexts within the Asia-Pacific region.
 Her approach to this work is to apply principles of working in partnership by promoting local knowledge and practices that are already known to be effective in each context and then to add strength to these existing methods.

 Associate Professor Joanna Anderson

 Joanna Anderson (PhD) is an Associate Professor in inclusive education at the University of Adelaide, Australia.
 She has a growing research profile and her areas of interest include inclusive education in pacific contexts, school leadership and inclusive education, and inclusive education in new build schools, and the ethical and moral considerations of inclusive education.
 Joanna has worked in the pacific alongside education departments and teachers to develop inclusive education policies and practices, and has published in this area.
 She is part of a committed team of academics working to support nations to develop and implement culturally responsive inclusive education policy and practice.
 Previously, Joanna worked for more than twenty years as a teacher and school leader across primary and secondary settings in both Australia and New Zealand.